Pamscofield/xiaoqingpan/content/authors/admin/_index.md

 ## About Me

-” We choose to do this not because it is easy, but because it is hard “

 I am a PhD student at Hans Knoell Institute in Jena, Germany.
 My interests spans from filamentous fungi to humans.
 I’m curious about human-fungal interactions – countless questions that one could ask: How does RNA work?
 How does host RNA change during fungal infections?
 How does fungal RNA change?